shahroudy/advent_of_code/python/aoc2024/README.md

 The implementation will be a bit more complex, but it will be much faster.

 ## Day 21: [Keypad Conundrum](https://adventofcode.com/2024/day/21) &rarr; [Solution](./day21/d21.py)
-This puzzle was the most challenging one in 2024 so far for me!\
+This puzzle was the most challenging one in 2024 for me!\
-We have a physical keypad with 10 digits and an `A` button.\
+We have a physical keypad with 10 digits and an `A` button, in a 2D layout.\
 We need to enter some sequences of digits ending with an `A`.\
-We start at the `A` button and need to find the moves in `<, >, ^, v` directions to reach the desired digit, and the press it.\
+We start at the `A` button and need to find the moves in `<, >, ^, v` directions to reach the desired digit, and then press it.\
-To apply these moves, we have a robot with a different keypad layout (named directional keyboard, including `<, >, ^, v, A` buttons).\
+To apply these moves, we have a robot with a different keypad layout (named directional keyboard, including `<, >, ^, v, A` buttons, in another 2D layout).\
+Both of the keyboards (physical and directional) have an empty button that we should never ever even hover over!\
-And we need to find the minim movements on this keyboard to enter the desired sequence in the first physical keyboard.\
+We need to find the minim movements on the directional keyboard to enter the desired sequence in the first physical keyboard.\
-Yet, we have another robot entering the sequence in a similar directional keyboard.\
+Well, we actually have another robot entering the sequence in a similar directional keyboard, that controls the first robot!\
-So each single move in the first keyboard exapnds to a large sequence for the last keyboard.\
+So each single move in the first keyboard expands to a large sequence for the last keyboard.\
 In part 2, instead of 2 robots, we have 25 robots in the loop!\
-Each input sequence can be entered by more than one sequence in each of these keyboard levels, but we need to find the shortest!\
+Each input sequence can be entered by more than one sequence in each of these keyboards, but we need to find the shortest!\
-They key to solve this puzzle was to calculate the histogram of each of the moves (in a dictionary like data structure) and then expand it step by step for next robot, in a dynamic programming way.\
+They key to solve this puzzle efficiently was to calculate the count of each of the moves (in a dictionary-like data structure) and then expand it step by step for next robot, in a dynamic programming way.\
-I need to get back to this puzzle, refine and explain better here! `TODO` :sweat_smile:
+What makes the solution more complex is the fact that for some moves, we have more than one minimal moves-sequence to reach the desired digit.\
+We have to keep a series of possible solutions at each iteration, and if any move has more than one possible way, we need to replicate the possible solutions to keep track of all the solutions and then analyze them to keep the shortest ones only for the next iteration!

 ## Day 22: [Monkey Market](https://adventofcode.com/2024/day/22) &rarr; [Solution](./day22/d22.py)
 Rather a break for today!\